 Still, applesauce isn’t all like that.
 There are plenty of natural products too, ones that rely on fresh apples and few other ingredients.
 You can even make your own.
 Such versions of applesauce should offer more benefits and fewer risks than the highly processed ones.

-Is Applesauce Good For Your Health?
+Is Applesauce Good For You?

 - What Is Applesauce?